 MY TRAINING AND EXPERIENCE: THE COUNSELING SIDE

-I earned both my Bachelor of Arts in Psychology and my Master of Education in Clinical Mental Health Counseling at Cleveland State University in Cleveland, Ohio.
+I earned my Bachelor of Arts in Psychology and Master of Education in Clinical Mental Health Counseling degrees at Cleveland State University in Cleveland, Ohio.
 Throughout my time in the counseling field, starting with my graduate internships, I've had the good fortune to serve an incredibly diverse client population in multiple settings.
 I've worked in a university counseling center with first-year college students, many of whom were first-generation college attendees struggling with adjustment to college life, relationship concerns, low self-esteem, and identity issues; as well as mental health concerns such as anxiety, depression, and trauma.
 I've also served clients ranging from ages 18 to 80 who were living with substance use addiction - many of whom were also dealing with a lot of the same issues faced by my college student clients.

 What these experiences have taught me is that no one is immune to mental health issues; that any one person's problems are exactly as important as any one other person's problems, no matter who they are or where they're from; and that regardless of what your situation is, you always, always have the right to ask for help.